 Customizing and configuring an Exchange organization has been a daily task for Exchange administrators for years.
 In a local Exchange organization, you can customize mostly anything you like.
 There is no requirement for enabling the organization for customization.
-In Exchange Online, the situation is different.
+But in Exchange Online, the situation is different.

 Microsoft uses consolidated configurations for selected settings to ensure an optimal and efficient Exchange Online service.
 Additionally, the consolidation configuration saves storage space within the service.
 Microsoft assumes that these settings do not necessarily require individual tenant configuration.
-Conversely, this does not mean that you cannot configure these settings, only that you must enable that these objects are available for customization.
-Without enabling organizational customizations, you will receive an error message when you try to configure them.
+Conversely, this does not mean that you cannot configure these settings, only that you must enable these objects so that they are available for customization.
+Without enabling organizational customizations, you will receive an error message when you try to configure them:

-Unfortunately, there is currently no complete list of configuration objects that require you to enable organizational customizations.
+Unfortunately, at this time there is no complete list of configuration objects that require you to enable organizational customizations.
 Microsoft itself cites a few examples:- Creating new RBAC role groups and new RBAC role group assignments

 - Creating new RBAC role assignment policies or customizing an internal role group assignment policy